 The European tender market is maturing.
 After nearly two decades of experience with procurement, public authorities have gotten much better at defining exactly what they want from contractors.
 Private procurement, too, is growing more and more sophisticated.
-Wary of the cost and instability of frequently rotating contractors, clients are increasingly moving towards long-term partnerships, driving a turn towards more competitive tenders for fewer, more sizeable and lucrative contracts.
+Wary of the cost and instability of frequently rotating contractors, clients are increasingly moving towards long-term partnerships, driving a turn towards more competitive tenders for fewer, more sizeable contracts.

 Companies are increasingly waking up to this reality.
-Whereas previously, a dedicated bid team could succeed at winning plenty of smaller contracts to keep business flowing, this is no longer self-evidently the case.
+Whereas previously, a dedicated bid team could succeed at winning plenty of lucrative smaller contracts to keep business flowing, this is no longer self-evidently the case.
 Those who rely on winning bids for their business continuity are feeling the pressure to professionalize their bid management.
 Many of our clients' bid teams are struggling to keep up in these increasingly competitive races.

-Bizaline has supported bid teams in a wide range of industries to win contracts - often snatching victory from the jaws of defeat.
+Bizaline has trained bid teams in a wide range of industries to win contracts - often snatching victory from the jaws of defeat.
 Here's our three essential tips to strengthen your bid management capabilities and become a far stronger competitor.

 1. Bid management is a continuous commercial process